AdobeDocs/audience-manager.it-IT/help/using/features/profile-merge-rules/merge-rule-targeting-options.md

  -->

-## Opzioni grafico dispositivo {#device-graph-options}
+## Device Graph Options {#device-graph-options}

-La scelta di un [!UICONTROL device graph] &#39;opzione per una [!UICONTROL Profile Merge] regola dipende da condizioni univoche per le proprietà digitali e gli obiettivi aziendali.
+Choosing a [!UICONTROL device graph] option for a [!UICONTROL Profile Merge] rule depends on conditions unique to your digital properties and business goals.
 Queste indicazioni generali ti aiutano a capire quando usare un tipo di grafico rispetto a un altro.
-Per utilizzare queste opzioni, è necessario essere membri della [!DNL Adobe Experience Cloud Device Co-op] o avere una relazione contrattuale con un grafico del dispositivo esterno.
-Per indicazioni generali su quando scegliere un&#39;opzione di grafico dispositivo, consultate la tabella seguente.
-Per casi d&#39;uso specifici, vedi [Profile Link Device Graph Use](../../features/profile-merge-rules/profile-link-use-case.md) and [External Device Graph Use Casi](../../features/profile-merge-rules/external-graph-use-cases.md)d&#39;uso.
+Note, you must be a member of the [!DNL Adobe Experience Cloud Device Co-op] or have a contractual relationship with an external device graph to use these options.
+Per indicazioni generali su quando scegliere un'opzione di grafico dispositivo, consultate la tabella seguente.
+For specific use cases, see [Profile Link Device Graph Use Cases](../../features/profile-merge-rules/profile-link-use-case.md) and [External Device Graph Use Cases](../../features/profile-merge-rules/external-graph-use-cases.md).

 <table id="table_66D9152D4FF040A186003272D456625D">
  <thead>